chuanqisun/rock-talk-rpi/README.md

 > [!TIP]
 > You may leave additional LED strip untrimmed and use the software to control how many pixels are lit up.
-> You need to update the number of pixels in `led/led-handler.py` after you complete the physical setup.
+> You need to update the `num_pixels` parameter in `led/led-handler.py` after you complete the physical setup.

 ### 1. Install pip